 Santa Cruz has the most booking agencies for day trips and last minute tours, so this is arguably your best starting point if you're trying to snag a discounted cruise.

-We stayed at this accommodation in 2013 and once again in November 2015.
+We stayed at Hotel España (read reviews) in 2013 and once again in November 2015.
 This is a clean, centrally-located budget option that starts at ~$29USD/night for a single private room with an ensuite.
-It’s definitely a great “flashpacker” style option, especially if you get a room in the newer half of the building.
+It's definitely a great “flashpacker” style option, especially if you get a room in the newer half of the building.
 Free functional wifi and a TV are included.
 The main lobby has hammocks that are perfect for swinging in with a beer at the end of a jam-packed day!

 San Cristobal Island, Galapagos